 ), which revitalized the science fiction genre.
 Star Wars

 into other media, and sequels could be used by the studios to return to profitability.
 Together, Jaws

 as Hollywood's new paradigm for filmmaking.

-Just a few years later, this idea was reinforced with the wild success of Superman
+In short order, this idea was reinforced with the wild success of Superman

-and Star Trek The Motion Picture
+in 1978 and Star Trek: The Motion Picture

 in 1979, which showed that adaptations from media previously scoffed at by Hollywood, such as the Comic Book Super Hero

 and genre TV series, had potential to become big-time film genres.
 The huge success of these films — and another '79 entry, The Muppet Movie